 Some meringues did crack, but very few.

 The sunshine of these cookies is a bright, zesty lemon curd.
-I doubled the curd recipe because, you know – I’m a giver.
-You can easily half it – Or use it for something other than filling cookies.
+I doubled the curd recipe because you know – I’m a giver.
+You can easily halve it – Or use it for something other than filling cookies.
 Fold it in plain yogurt, or whipped cream for an airy mock-mousse.
 Feel free to spread it on your morning toast, or my favorite: Eating it straight out of the container.

 Truly, honestly – Lemon curd is at its best sandwiched in between these two pillows of meringue.
 The puckery tang of the lemon curd counteracts perfectly with the sweet vanilla flavor of these meringues, making for a perfect bite.

 That is all you need to know about that.

 Lemon Meringue Sandwich Cookies